Why Three Phase Induction Motor Self-Starting but Synchronous Motor not?

 2. The rotor flux is produced due to the stator flux and according to Lenz's law, the rotor flux tries to oppose the stator flux and creates a torque.

-Like three phase induction motor, in three-phase synchronous motor also rotating magnetic field is produced but the synchronous motor is not self-starting.
+Like a phase induction motor, in a three-phase synchronous motor also rotating magnetic field is produced but the synchronous motor is not self-starting.

 Induction motor works in the principle of electromagnetic induction but synchronous motor works in the principle of attraction or locking.